(Updated Aug 19, 2026)

 Filling

 Haste and inattention increase the chance of spills, overflows and leaks during refilling.
 This represents unnecessary point source contamination and operator exposure and must be avoided.
 While drone refills currently involve quarter-turn-valved faucets, or gas-station-style automatic fuel nozzles, neither are ideal.
-Industry is developing alternatives.
+It is inadvisable to remove or otherwise modify the tank lid to expedite filling.
 Ensure filling is performed with the most closed system available.

 Batteries